Skip to main content

 Interchangeability

-• That it can be expected to produce the same clinical results in any given patient for all FDA-approved indications
+• To produce the same clinical results as Lucentis® in any given patient and for all FDA-approved indications

-• That it does not increase risk, in terms of safety or reduction of efficacy when alternating or switching between the biosimilar and its reference product
+• To not increase risk, in terms of safety or reduction of efficacy, when alternating or switching from Lucentis®

-Be confident CIMERLI™ can be substituted for Lucentis® in any given patient.
+Be confident CIMERLI® can be substituted for Lucentis® in any given patient.

 The COLUMBUS-AMD comparative study4

-A head-to-head study of CIMERLI™ vs reference product Lucentis® published in Ophthalmology, the journal of the American Academy of Ophthalmology.
+A head-to-head study of CIMERLI® vs reference product Lucentis® published in Ophthalmology, the journal of the American Academy of Ophthalmology.

 Study Design